Schoolforbasics/runbooks/AnacondaRepository.rst

 Switch to the Anaconda Repository administrator account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Switch account, and set `$INSTALLER_PATH` environment variable correctly for your system.
+Switch account, and set `$INSTALLER_PATH` environment variable correctly for your system as described above in installer_path_.

 ::

     sudo su - anaconda-server
-    INSTALLER_PATH=<set to path of air gap data>
+    INSTALLER_PATH=<set-to-path>

+NOTE: Substitute <set-to-path> for the actual path.

 Install Miniconda bootstrap version
 -----------------------------------